-We have a wonderful Savior!
-Our Savior has given us a wonderful, world-wide mission!
-The One who died for us and conquered death to save us has told us to make this message known to the world.
+We have a wonderful Savior, and our Savior has given us a wonderful, world-wide mission.
+The One who died for us and conquered death to save us has told us to make Him known to the world.

 But there's increasing hostility in this world towards our Savior.
-Have you noticed?
-I know you have.
 That means we need not only courage, but wisdom and discernment if we're going to fulfill our mission.